Over Medium Eggs

 To store: Place leftovers in an airtight container and store them in the fridge for up to three days.

-To reheat: Contrary to popular belief, the best way to reheat these particular eggs are in the microwave with a paper towel on top.
+To reheat: The best way to reheat these particular eggs are in the microwave with a paper towel on top.
 If you use a skillet again, do not add any oil and turn several times to prevent overcooking.

 eggs over medium.